Use this brisket calculator to estimate how much to buy, when to start cooking, and how to adjust for altitude

 Everything you need to plan a beef brisket cook is here.
-Size your purchase, generate a start-to-serve timeline, and, if you’re at elevation, adjust targets for steady results.
-These tools apply realistic yields and a small buffer so portions stay generous and dinner starts on time.
+Size your purchase, build a custom start-to-serve timeline, and, if you’re cooking at elevation, adjust target temps for steadier results.
+These tools use realistic yields and planning buffers so portions stay generous and dinner has a better chance of starting on time.

-- How much brisket to buy — set guests and portions; see purchase weight.
+- How much brisket to buy: Set guests and portions to estimate purchase weight.

 How much brisket per person should I buy?